ccameron-chromium/canvas-color-space/CanvasHighDyanmicRangeProposal.md

   }
 ```

-### Example Set 4: Displaying an HLG image inside a Canvas element.
+### Example Set 4: Displaying an HLG image inside a Canvas element

 In this set of examples we assume the existence of a HLG-encoded image.
 We expect this HLG-encoded image to be displayed in a way that takes advantage of the full luminance of the display device.